jingjingau/GenerateMonthlyPayslip/README.md

 #### 3.2.4 API Service Agent:

-Call the API to get the monthly pay slip.
+Call the API to get the monthly payslip.

 GenerateMonthlyPayslip\ServiceAgents\MonthlyPayslipServiceAgent.cs